appml/nano/index.md

 Or even this:

 ```
-# Usage: select "concat some_text_string" and expand, some_text_string will be returned with all newline characters replaced by blank spaces.
+# Usage: select "concat some_text_string" and expand, some_text_string will be returned with all lines concatenated.
 concat|neutriNote#remove \n
 ```